DavidRamosArchilla/FluidFlow/README.md

 $ accelerate launch train.py
 ```

+### Flash Attention 4

+The DiT architecture can be trained with Flash Attention 4 for improved speed and memory efficiency.
+To enable it, you need to <a href="https://github.com/Dao-AILab/flash-attention">install</a> it and FluidFlow will autmatically use it if available.
+As an important note, Flash Attention 4 doesn't with with values of `head_dim` smaller than 128.

 ## Try it yourself

 We provide a self-contained Kaggle notebook where you can explore flow-matching with a lightweight example trained on the **Fashion MNIST** <a href="https://www.kaggle.com/datasets/zalando-research/fashionmnist">dataset</a> — a great starting point to understand the method before diving into the full CFD pipeline.